wilsonjm/csharp/README.md

-# clike
+# csharp plugin for Light Table

-A Clojure library designed to ... well, that part is up to you.
+A plugin supporting csharp syntax

 ## Usage

-FIXME
+For users developing small csharp programs inside Light Table.
+Makes Light Table available to more programmers

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Jason

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.